 As of September 2020 the UK Government was planning regulations to classify two-lined chestnut borer as a quarantine pest for England.
 These will enable it to impose controls on imports of oak and chestnut materials which pose a risk of introducing the pest into England.
 They were expected to be included in the legislative update programme early in 2021.
 The Devolved Administrations in Scotland, Wales and Northern Ireland were expected to take similar action.

-The Forestry Commission was preparing a contingency plan and a pest risk analysis which would guide official action if an outbreak (breeding population) of the pest were found in the UK.
+The Forestry Commission has prepared a contingency plan which would guide official action if an outbreak (breeding population) of the pest was found in the UK.